Skip to main content

 Our specialists treat a variety of neurological conditions, including:

-✔️ Herniated discs leading to paralysis or severe pain
+✔️ Herniated discs causing paralysis or severe pain

 ✔️ Vertebral fractures and spinal instabilities